What is this iOS 15 update about?

 Measure clicks or purchases

-Switch from measuring subject lines in A/B tests to measuring clicks or actual purchases.
+Switch from only measuring subject lines in A/B tests to measuring clicks or actual purchases.
+And remember that A/B testing for subject lines might still work, since Android users also open emails.
 Get started with control groups for all your send-outs to learn about what works and focus on personalization to drive conversion.

 This is where product recommendations might help you to further drive clicks and conversion.
 Product recommendations in Voyado will take clicks in emails, clicks on site, abandoned cart, and historical purchase behavior into consideration when recommending products.
 You see, no opens needed here!